jim8786453/sync/README.md

 TODO

 ## Database support
-Sync can use PostgreSQL or MongoDB as its persistent data store.
+Sync can use PostgreSQL or MongoDB as its database.
 It also provides a mock (in-memory) storage backend used for development and testing.
-Some features will only be available if the underlying data database supports them, for example PostgreSQL transaction support.
+Some features will only be available if the underlying database supports them, for example PostgreSQL transactions.

-## Running an example server
+## Running Sync from source
 TODO

 ## Project roadmap